 No. Unless a user elects to include an e-mail address or other contact information in their post, there is no way to contact that user privately.
 More details regarding our storage of personal information can be found here.

-Google Image Search, iqdb, and Tineye are all great resources to identify the source of an image.
-You can enable quick access to these tools via our inline extension by checking "Image search" in the [Settings] menu.
+Google Image Search and iqdb are great resources to identify the source of an image.
+You can access these services using our inline extension by clicking the "▶" button to the right of a post containing an image, and then selecting "Image search".
 Remember: Posting requests for source information on the boards may get you banned—use /r/ for all requests.

 "Anonymous" is the name assigned to a poster who does not enter text in to the [Name] field.
 Anonymous is not a single person, but rather, represents the collective whole of 4chan.
 He is a god amongst men.
 Anonymous invented the moon, assassinated former President David Palmer, and is also harder than the hardest metal known the man: diamond.
 His power level is rumored to be over nine thousand.
 He currently resides with his auntie and uncle in a town called Bel-Air (however, he is West Philadelphia born and raised).
 He does not forgive.